akornatskyy/wheezy.template/doc/userguide.rst

     @user.age!s

-Assuming the age property of user is integer we apply string filter.
+Assuming the age property of user is integer we apply a string filter.

-You are able to use custom filters, here is an example how to use html escape filter::
+You are able to use custom filters, here is an example on how to use html escape filter::

     try: